 - support for data collection or analysis from a student hired by the Institute, the student will help multiple faculty with their research; and

-- monetary support (up to $3,000) for travel, materials, travel, printed or electronic materials, a guest speaker, field trip, or instructional technology or equipment.
+- monetary support (up to $3,000) for conference travel, course materials, printed or electronic materials, a guest speaker, student field trip, or instructional technology or equipment.
 Note, we cannot transfer funds, all expenditures must appear on our budget.

 If you do not already know one of our faculty consultants, contact your Schreyer Liaison to talk about your research ideas.